milosoria/Solventa/README.md

-README for project Solventa, by milosoria
+README for project Solventa, Grupo 82